The impact of a work learning scholarship

 Greg Dickson, CEO of WMD Law, said, “We have been enthusiastic supporters of the Work Integrated Learning Scholarship since it was first proposed by UOW about 20 years ago.
 It provides needed and valuable practical training and experience for Law students and graduates, but it also allows us to experience working with talented young lawyers, many of whom we have asked to join our team on a permanent basis.
 We expect that the expansion of this program to our regional offices will see the same mutual benefits develop.”

-If you or your business are interested in starting a WIP scholarship, contact email@example.com.
+If you are interested in starting a WIL Scholarship, please contact email@example.com.